Claude Lemieux: 2008 comeback

 In September 2008, on RDS, Lemieux expressed an interest in making a comeback to the NHL.
 He began the season with the China Sharks of the Asia League Ice Hockey before signing a contract with the Worcester Sharks on November 25.
 After scoring two goals and six points in 14 games with Worcester, Lemieux signed a two-way contract with the San Jose Sharks on December 29, 2008.
 The following day, he cleared waivers and continued to play for Worcester.
-On January 19, 2009, the San Jose Sharks recalled Lemieux to the NHL; on February 19, he recorded the first (and only) NHL point of his comeback, assisting on Milan Michalek's second-period goal against the Los Angeles Kings.
+On January 19, 2009, the San Jose Sharks recalled Lemieux to the NHL; on February 19, he recorded the first (and only) NHL point of his comeback, assisting on Milan Michálek's second-period goal against the Los Angeles Kings.
 That same year, the Sharks won the Presidents' Trophy.
+Lemieux retired for the second time after the 2008–09 season.

 International play

-Lemieux represented Canada three times in international competitions throughout his career.
-He made his first international appearance as a member of the Canadian national junior team at the 1985 World Junior Championships in Helsinki, Finland.
-Lemieux finished the tournament with 3 goals and 2 assists in 6 games to help Canada win its second World Junior gold medal.
-Lemieux was also a member of the 1987 Canada Cup winning team where he tallied 2 points in 6 games.
-His final appearance in international play came when he was selected to the Team Canada roster for the 1996 World Cup of Hockey.
+Lemieux represented Canada three times in international competitions.
+He made his first international appearance as a member of the Canadian junior team at the 1985 World Junior Championships in Helsinki, Finland.
+Lemieux finished the tournament with three goals and two assists in six games to help Canada win its second World Juniors gold medal.
+Lemieux was also a member of the 1987 Canada Cup-winning team, tallying two points in six games.
+His final appearance in international play came when he was selected to Canada's roster for the 1996 World Cup of Hockey.
 Lemieux picked up 19 penalty minutes in the eight games as Canada finished second.

-Reception

 Playing style

 Throughout his career, Lemieux was noted for playing his best games during the postseason.
 Once Lemieux was called up to the NHL for good during the 1985–86 season, he played in 15 consecutive postseasons.
 In his career, starting with the 1986 playoffs, he played in the postseason 18 different years, missing only the 2001 playoffs while with the Phoenix Coyotes.
-Lemieux played in 234 playoff games, which is fourth all-time in the NHL.
+Lemieux played in 234 playoff games, which is fifth all-time in the NHL.
 On three occasions, he scored more goals during the playoffs than during the regular season (1985–86 with Montreal, 1994–95 with New Jersey, and 1996–97 with Colorado).
 Lemieux retired with 80 career playoff goals, ninth all-time in the NHL.

-Criticism

-Lemieux was also notorious for being among the league's most hated and dirtiest players; in fact, a 2009 TSN special entitled "The Top 10 Most Hated NHL Players of All Time" ranked him second, behind only Sean Avery.
-While playing for Montreal, during a playoff game against the Calgary Flames, Lemieux bit Calgary's Jim Peplinski on the finger during a scuffle, prompting the Calgary winger to say, "I didn't know they allowed cannibalism in the NHL."
+Lemieux was also notorious for being among the league's most hated and dirtiest players; as late as 2018, Bleacher Report labelled him as the third most hated player of all-time behind Sean Avery and Matt Cooke.
+While playing for Montreal in the 1986 Stanley Cup Final against the Calgary Flames, Lemieux bit Calgary's Jim Peplinski on the finger during a scuffle, prompting the Calgary winger to say, "I didn't know they allowed cannibalism in the NHL."